dan-schel/css-template/documentation.md

 which, being a css custom property, can be overriden for a certain button or a container that has buttons inside.
 These are:

-- `--btn-rounding` for how much border radius to use on the button's background
+- `--btn-rounding` for how much border radius to use on the button's boundary
 - `--btn-outline` for the thickness of the outline around the button (if applicable)

 Example usage of a button, using generic content: